epfl-dcsl/miralis-sosp25-artifact/README.md

 [Info  | miralis::virt::emulator] Number of exits: 5
 [Info  | miralis::debug] Maximal stack usage: 4232 bytes (12.29%)
 ```

-> [!WARNING]
-> A subtle bug has been introduced in recent QEMU versions (after 9.2) which causes Miralis to mis-behave.
-We [reported the bug](https://gitlab.com/qemu-project/qemu/-/issues/3020), which was confirmed by the developer.
-The patch will be back-ported to all maintained QEMU versions, but some package managers such as Homebrew might provide a `qemu-system-riscv64` version with the bug.
-> If the Miralis fails with a panic, we recommend using `qemu-system-riscv64` version 9.2.0, which is the latest good version.

 Under the hood, `just run` compiles a small test firmware (the sources are in `miralis/firmware/default`), starts QEMU with Miralis as the boot firmware which will then virtualize the test firmware.
 This is how the deployment looks like: